Climb the majestic Giotto's Bell Tower in Florence

 {{ticket-block-triple}}

-Giotto’s Bell Tower (Campanile di Giotto) is one of the most iconic landmarks in Florence.
-It stands proudly next to the famous Florence Cathedral (Duomo).
-The tower is a masterpiece of Gothic architecture, and it's celebrated for its beautiful decorations, its intricate bas-reliefs, and amazing views that it offers of the city from the top balcony.
+Giotto’s Bell Tower (Campanile di Giotto) is one of the most famous landmarks in Florence standing proudly next to the famous Florence Cathedral (Duomo).
+The tower is a masterpiece of Gothic architecture and is celebrated for its beautiful decorations, its intricate bas-reliefs, and amazing views of the city from the top balcony.

-The tower took over 20 years to complete and stands today as a testament to the skill of these master artists.
-The tower features multicoloured marble panels in shades of white, green, and pink, a common design element in Florentine art and matching the cathedral.
+The tower took over 20 years to complete and stands as a testament to the skill of the master artists.
+The tower features multicoloured marble panels in shades of white, green, and pale red or pink, which is a common design element in Florentine art and matching the cathedral.
+Its also covered in motifs and carved flower emblems and various other sculptures which all add to its beauty.

 It’s 84.7 metres (277.9 feet) tall, so it’s not the tallest structure in Florence, but it is one of the most significant.
-There are 414 steps to the top, and at the top it offers panoramic views of the city and surrounding Tuscan countryside.
+There is a narrow staircase with 414 steps which you must climb (no elevator available) if you want to reach the top where you are rewarded with amazing panoramic views of the city (probably one of the best views of the city) and surrounding Tuscan countryside.